Chart Color Schemes

 Coomera is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Coomera, as per the latest Census evaluation, 73.1% of dwellings were houses while 26.8% comprised semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro Qld's figures of 80.5% houses and 19.4% other dwellings.
-Home ownership in Coomera stood at 10.1%, with mortgaged dwellings at 35.1% and rented ones at 54.9%.
-The median monthly mortgage repayment in the area was $2,000, aligning with Non-Metro Qld's average, while median weekly rent was $450, matching Non-Metro Qld's figure as well.
-Nationally, Coomera's median mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.
+In Coomera, as per the latest Census evaluation, 73.1% of dwellings were houses, with the remaining 26.8% being semi-detached, apartments, or other types.
+This differs from Non-Metro Qld's figures of 80.5% houses and 19.4% other dwellings.
+Home ownership in Coomera stood at 10.1%, with mortgaged properties at 35.1% and rented ones at 54.9%.
+The median monthly mortgage repayment was $2,000, aligning with Non-Metro Qld's average.
+The median weekly rent was $450, matching Non-Metro Qld's figure.
+Nationally, Coomera's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing